jestjs/jest/website/docs/CommonJSTesting.md

 // assert that MockXHR got called with the right arguments
 ```

-But it's a pain to thread these constructor arguments through a real application.
-So Angular uses `injector` behind the scenes, that makes it easy to create instances that automatically acquire their dependencies.
+But it's a pain to thread these constructor arguments throughout a real
+application.
+So Angular uses an `injector` behind the scenes.
+This makes it
+easy to create instances that automatically acquire their dependencies:

 ```
 var injectedDoWork = injector.instantiate(doWork);